michaelmho/anime_expert_bot/README.md

 * thriller

 ## Setup
+* Create a twitter developer account...
+* Clone this repository
-Install the [python modules](#Technologies) using pip Within the text_files folder create a file called 'credentials.json' and copy the contents below into the file
+* Install the [python modules](#Technologies) using pip
+* Within the text_files folder create a file called 'credentials.json' and copy the contents below into the file
 ```
 {
         "API_KEY": "",